Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Adjust the Collar (Eri)

-Shape the neckline into a gentle V. Hold both collar edges and slide them down slightly toward the back of your neck.
+Shape the neckline into a gentle V. Slide both collar edges slightly toward the back of your neck.
 Secure with the date-jime sash.

 Yukata back view bunko bow obi tied